Centerville, Ohio: Geography

 Although the city is located primarily in Montgomery County, a small portion is located in Greene County.

 According to the United States Census Bureau, the city has a total area of 10.85 sqmi, of which 10.78 sqmi is land and 0.07 sqmi is water.

 Climate

 According to the Köppen climate classification system, Centerville has a humid continental climate (Dfa).
 Summers are typically hot and humid, while winters are cold and dry.
 Due to its location in the Midwestern United States, Centerville is susceptible to severe weather events, including tornadoes from spring to fall.
 Floods, blizzards, and severe thunderstorms also occur.

-Centerville has experienced various weather events.
-On May 25, 2011, an EF0 tornado briefly touched down near Miami Valley Hospital South, causing minor tree damage and reaching peak winds of 65 mph, according to the National Weather Service.
-The same storm system also produced large hail, measuring up to 3 inches, which damaged vehicles and buildings in Centerville and Bellbrook.
-No injuries were reported.
-On April 3, 2025, an EF0 tornado formed in Warren County and traveled approximately 200 yard into Centerville.
-The tornado reached a maximum wind speed of 80 mph.

-Centerville was affected by the Great Flood of 1913, but its higher elevation helped it avoid the severe damage experienced by other nearby communities.